A Rainbow Wedding Celebrating Queer Love and Vegan Food

 Colorful Wedding Reception

-After the two shared shortened versions of their vows and kissed once more, the crowd cheered “Mazel Tov” as another glass was broken in honor of Lizzy’s Jewish heritage.
+Rather than sticking to tradition, the couple shared shortened versions of their vows and sealed it with another kiss—this time met with a rousing “Mazel Tov!” from the crowd as a glass was broken in honor of Lizzy’s Jewish heritage.

 “It is just such a fun thing to do,” Lizzy said.
 “It made it feel really special and ceremonial.
 I can easily get turned off by ceremonies when it feels like it’s ritual for the sake of ritual.
 So it felt important to choose meaningful and purposeful things to include.”